 It is a specific written procedure that prescribes nursing actions in a given situation.
-Health agencies and physicians establish protocols to ensure consistency and quality of care.( medical dictionary ).

-it includes this study, patient's assessment (e.g., age, sex, length of child hospital stay), methods administering specific medications (Oral medication. intramuscular injection, intravenous injection).
-Special-care modalities for patients (Pulse respiration variation arterial blood gases oxygen therapy mechanical ventilation suctioning endotracheal tube postural drainage).
+Health agencies and physicians establish protocols to ensure consistency and quality of care.(medical dictionary).
+In this study, it includes patient's assessment (e.g., age, sex, length of child hospital stay), methods of administering specific medications (Oral medication, intramuscular injection, intravenous injection).
+Special-care modalities for patients (Pulse and respiration variation arterial blood gases oxygen therapy mechanical ventilation suctioning endotracheal tube postural drainage).
 It will be assessed using instruments developed by Center for Disease Control and Prevention (CDCP, 2014) and an observational checklist developed by Labeau (2007)